 But it’s not foolproof:

-- If you need to close an urgent vacancy, calls are the go-to method.
+- If you need to close an urgent job opening, calls are the go-to method.
 The downside to a phone call is that some candidates might find it too intrusive, so make sure not to overstep.

 - Another consideration is accuracy.
 If you are not recording the call, there is no unbiased record of what the candidate said.

-An applicant tracking system allows you to source candidates, automate your hiring processes and improve collaboration with your potential employees.
-Companies use this type of software to automatically screen resumes, often using integrated AI.
-This means the human factor is excluded from the first part of the hiring process, but initial screening can happen a lot faster.
+The best ATS system allow you to source candidates, automate your hiring processes and improve collaboration with your potential employees.
+Companies use this type of software to automatically screen resumes, often using integrated artificial intelligence.
+This means the human factor is excluded from the first part of the hiring process, but initial candidate screening can happen a lot faster.

-Online recruitment tools help talent-seekers get rid of repetitive, time-consuming manual tasks.
+Online recruitment tools (recruiting software) help talent-seekers get rid of repetitive, time-consuming manual tasks.

-You can easily automate entire workflows and increase recruiter productivity in the process.
+You can easily automate entire workflows and increase recruiter productivity with these hiring tools.
 Automating repetitive communications also reduces your cost per hire and improves the overall recruitment process because it simplifies the following processes:

 - Talent sourcing